Patapom/webgl/Web/blog/patapom/docs/BRDF/PreIntegration.md

 ## Stating the problems

-Basically, we have 2 main problems:
+Basically, we have 2 main problems when dealing with cube maps:

 1. an illuminance pre-integration problem where, for each mip level, we want a pixel of the cube map to cover the "largest footprint of the BRDF".
 2. a luminance estimation problem where we want to minimize the amount of samples to take from the BRDF and the cube map